Prastiwar/Go-flow/README.md

 logging, authentication, compressing data in single contact point which is called pipeline.
 The pattern is commonly used in http packages.

 See [example file](middleware\example_test.go) for runnable examples.

+### policy

+Defines policies that could help developers to handle gracefully faults like retry.

+#### retry

+Policy helps to handle transient errors by repeating the function call.
+It includes configuration features like retry count, wait time before next retry execution or cancellation control which can be used to stop retry execution on error which is not transient.

+See [example file](policy\retry\example_test.go) for runnable retry policy examples.

 ### reflection